knelasevero/home-server-infra/md/homeprivatecloud2.md

 Open variables.tf, and add you ssh public key where you can see mine.
 Since you also added opnb.homeinfra entry to your dns resolution file (or server), you should be fine regarding that.
 If you did not, you should add the IP of your server on those places mentioning opnb.homeinfra.

 Since you enabled MFA for your user, you cant use it here for terraform to apply resources.
-You will have to create another use on Opennebula that does not have MFA enabled.
+You will have to create another user on Opennebula that does not have MFA enabled.
 Be careful with that user, and don't share its credentials.

 While inside the terraform folder, run terraform init to download providers and do the initial setup:
 ```
 terraform init -upgrade
 ```

-Now you can decide if you want terraform to ask you for Opennebula every time or if you want to export them to be apple apply or destroy terraform without it asking you for them.
+Now you can decide if you want terraform to ask you for Opennebula creds every time or if you want to export them to be able to apply or destroy terraform without it asking you for them.
 If you want to export them, just do it like this:

 ```
 export TF_VAR_one_username=NAME_OF_THE_USER_THAT_YOU_CREATED_FOR_THIS